 [Above: Close-up of the eagle from the Olympic bell.]

-[Above: This German medal was awarded to civilians and foreigners who assisted with the planning of the Olympic games.]
+[Above: Box opened.
+This 3rd class German Olympic medal was awarded to civilians and foreigners who assisted with the planning of the Olympic games.
+Click to enlarge.]

 [Above: A view of the stadium from the outside.]